Melodi17/Ream/README.md

-**Functions**
+### Functions
-This will create a function with the specified name and parameters
+Create a function with the specified name and parameters

 ```ream
 function add : a b